Einstore/Einstore/README.md

 ## Slack

-Get help using and installing this product on our [Slack](http://bit.ly/2B0dEyt)
+Get help using and installing this product on our [Slack](http://bit.ly/2B0dEyt), channel #boost

 ## Installation